chuanconggao/extratools/docs/functions/seqtools.md

     This function reads all the sequences more than once when `simple = False`.

+!!! tip
+    Essentially, each template is a closed sequential pattern covering all the sequences.
+Please check [PrefixSpan-Py](https://github.com/chuanconggao/PrefixSpan-py) for more advanced scenarios.

 ``` python
 list(templateseq((
     s.split() for s in [